lemire/simdjson_benchmark_docker/README.md

 * To create the container, run `docker build -t containername .`.
 * A cron job should ask the container to run the script: `docker run containername '/usr/bin/python3 /benchmarks/commits.py'`.
 * You may want to edit the configuration.
 It can be done by editing the script.
 To do so, you'll have to start a bash on the container: `docker run -it containername /bin/bash`, then you can `vim /benchmarks/commits.py`.
 * If you want to use FTP to upload the results to an external server, you will have to create `/benchmarks/ftppass` and put the FTP password inside.
 Same process, start a bash and edit the file.
+The server should contain a `benchmark_results` folder and the `index.html` and `main.js` files.
+The FTP home for the server should be the same as the web server root.

 ## Evolutions
 * Since the tool was originally intended to generate a single image graph and send it to a server, it is using several JSON files to store the results.
 The whole file are uploaded to the server each time, it is not optimal.
 Using a database on the server and simply inserting the new rows of data would be a better solution, and would be a much more precise way of selecting data when we need to create the graph.